Armagideon Time: The Clash version

 British band The Clash released a cover of "Armagideon Time" as the B-side for their "London Calling" single in 1979.

 Prior to recording the song, the members of the Clash had been speaking to their associate Kosmo Vinyl, who believed that the ideal length for a single was two minutes and 58 seconds.
-Clash vocalist Joe Strummer asked Vinyl to stop the recording at that point in the song - something that Vinyl did by announcing the time to the band through the studio intercom: "All right, time's up!
+Clash vocalist Joe Strummer asked Vinyl to stop the recording at that point in the song – something that Vinyl did by announcing the time to the band through the studio intercom: "All right, time's up!
 Let's have you out of there!".
-However, Strummer felt the band was on fire with this take and spat his retort of "Ok, ok!
-Don't push us when we're hot!" in time to the rhythm.
+However, Strummer was enthusiastic about the recording session, and improvised a response in time to the music: "Ok, ok!
+Don't push us when we're hot!".
 The band continued playing, with a take of three minutes and 50 seconds.

 Vinyl was worried that the band would be upset about him interrupting their perfect take, but the pre-planned interruption ended up adding to the charm of the recording.
 Strummer later recorded overdubs for the vocals that follow Vinyl's interruption, and Mick Jones overdubbed an electric sitar onto the track.
 The Clash frequently performed the song in concert for the rest of their career; a live recording appears on the Concerts for the People of Kampuchea charity album.